 Prevention is the cornerstone of good health.
-An ounce of prevention is worth a pound of cure.
 Prevention starts with education and examination.

 We recommend yearly exams because:

 - 93% of pets examined annually need some level of care or management to restore health.

 - One year of our lives is equivalent to five to eight years of a dog or cat’s life.

 - 60-80% of cats and dogs over three years of age have dental disease that needs care.